Quality and methodology information for the sexually transmitted infections and National Chlamydia Screening Programme data release for England

 About the statistics

-Sexually transmitted infections (STIs) are caused by a variety of organisms including bacteria, viruses and protozoa, when they are primarily transmitted through sexual contact.
-STIs are a major public health concern due to the potentially severe impact on the health and wellbeing of individuals, the risks of antimicrobial resistance for bacterial STIs such as gonorrhoea, and pressures on healthcare services to provide testing and treatment; STIs are also a major source of health inequality given higher diagnosis rates among young people; gay, bisexual and other men who have sex with men (GBMSM); and some ethnic minority groups.
+Sexually transmitted infections (STIs) are caused by a variety of organisms including bacteria, viruses and protozoa, which are primarily transmitted through sexual contact.
+STIs are a major public health concern due to the potentially severe impact on the health and wellbeing of individuals, the risks of antimicrobial resistance for bacterial STIs such as gonorrhoea, and pressures on healthcare services to provide testing and treatment.
+STIs are also a major source of health inequality given higher diagnosis rates among young people; gay, bisexual and other men who have sex with men (GBMSM); and some ethnic minority groups.
 If left undiagnosed and untreated, common STIs can cause a range of complications and long-term health problems including pelvic inflammatory disease, infertility, adverse pregnancy outcomes, neonatal infections, and irreversible cardiovascular and neurological damage.

 Geographical coverage: England